-Claim frequency - If injured workers refuse to authorize release of protected health information, or if doctors believe that regulations prevent them from transmitting information related to prior medical conditions, some workers' compensation claim payers may opt to pay many smaller claims rather than deny them and incur substantial legal costs in order to obtain the iinformation needed to evaluate them properly.
-If claims due to non-occupational injuries are paid more often prospectively due to lack of medical information, this will increase the overall cost of workers' compensation coverage.
-Furthermore, claim frequencies may also increase if restrictions on the release of protected health information inhibit the ability of employers to access the individual claim information needed to design loss prevention programs, especially the redesign of workstations and other ergonomic programs included in the Department of Labor proposed ergonomic standards.
-Litigation and administrative costs - The alternative to accepting claims with insufficient documentation is to deny them and force the release of information through the formal hearing process.
-This could delay the receipt of both lost income and medical benefits for the injured worker, plus the worker's information could become subject to public disclosure through the hearing process.
-Both employers and employees would incur legal costs on a significantly higher percentage of cases, and the budget of state workers' compensation agencies would have to increase in order to handle the increased caseloads.

-Medical claim severity - Medical providers may experience increased costs and risks if they are required to make legal determinations as to the minimum amount of information it has to release when the workers' compensation claim payer requests "all the medical records you have on the patient," as is commonly the case.
-This may result in the provider's denial of care or delay in the receipt of payments.
+- 1) Claim Frequency If injured workers refuse to authorize release of PHI, or if doctors believe that regulations prevent them from transmitting information related to prior medical conditions, some WC claim payers may opt to pay many smaller claims that would not have been covered prior to adoption of privacy regulations rather than deny them and incur substantial legal costs.
+If claims due to non-occupational injuries are covered more often prospectively due to lack of medical information, this will increase the overall cost of WC coverage.
+Furthermore, claim frequencies may also increase if restrictions on the release of PHI inhibit the ability of employers to access the individual claim information needed to design loss prevention programs, especially the redesign of workstations and other ergonomic programs included in the Department of Labor proposed ergonomic standards. - 2) Litigation & Administrative Costs The alternative to accepting claims with insufficient documentation is to deny them and force the release of information through the formal hearing process.
+This could delay the receipt of both lost income and medical benefits for the injured worker, plus the workers' information could become subject to public disclosure through the hearing process.
+Both employers and employees would incur legal costs on a significantly higher percentage of cases, and the budget of state workers' compensation agencies will have to increase in order to handle the increased caseloads. - 3) Medical Claim Severity Medical providers may experience increased costs and risks if they are required to make legal determinations as to what information is the minimum necessary to release when the WC claim payer requests "all the medical records you have on the patient," as is commonly the case.
+This may result in the denial of care by the provider or delay in the receipt of payments.
 Delays in the receipt of information may inhibit the use of managed care techniques designed to reduce costs.

-The key to controlling workers' compensation medical costs is early intervention and providing appropriate care for the injured worker.
-Without knowledge of pre-existing conditions, a workers' compensation payer may not authorize a more expensive initial treatment plan, which may have been deemed appropriate if complete medical information had been provided.
-An inappropriate treatment plan could lead to further complications, extended medical care, and significantly higher indemnity costs due to a prolonged period of disability.

-Indemnity claim severity - Restrictions on the release of protected health information to workers' compensation payers could increase the amount and duration of disability benefits in several ways.
+The key to controlling WC medical costs is early intervention and providing appropriate care for the injured worker.
+Without knowledge of pre-existing conditions, a WC payer may not authorize a more expensive initial treatment plan, which may have been deemed appropriate if complete medical information had been provided.
+An inappropriate treatment plan could lead to further complications, extended medical care, and significantly higher indemnity costs due to a prolonged period of disability. - 4) Indemnity Claim Severity Restrictions on the release of PHI to WC payers could increase the amount and duration of disability benefits in several ways.
 First, temporary disability payments may increase due to the extended amount of time needed to accept or deny a claim.
-If the workers' compensation payer routinely denies claims due to insufficient information, then more claims are likely to be litigated and result in longer durations.
-Alternatively, if the workers' compensation payer routinely begins payments immediately to avoid litigation, then more will have been paid on claims that were ultimately denied.
+If the WC payer routinely denies claims due to insufficient information, then more claims are likely to be litigated and result in longer durations.
+Alternatively, if the WC payer routinely begins payments immediately to avoid litigation, then more will have been paid on claims that were ultimately denied.
 Second, if employers are unable to receive adequate information on the accommodations needed to facilitate the injured workers' ability to return to work at either restricted or full capacity, then temporary total and/or partial benefits may increase.

-Finally, restrictions on protected health information could affect the amount and timing of permanent partial benefits by inhibiting the ability of the workers' compensation payer (or an independent medical examiner assigned by the state) to determine if the injured worker has reached maximum medical improvement and if so, the degree of permanent disability.
+Finally, restrictions on PHI could affect the amount and timing of permanent partial benefits by inhibiting the ability of the WC payer (or an independent medical examiner assigned by the state) to determine if the injured worker has reached maximum medical improvement and if so, the degree of permanent disability.